What is the clenching force of a white shark's jaws. Who has the strongest bite in the world? Dogs have the strongest jaws. Top breeds

 Bite force – 340 atmospheres

-In an experiment by National Geographic, the bite force of the Nile crocodile was estimated to be lower than that of the saltwater crocodile, but most other sources say 340 atmospheres.
-The Nile crocodile, as a rule, is almost the same size as the saltwater crocodile, and accordingly the strength of its bite is approximately in the same range.
+In an experiment conducted by National Geographic, the bite force of a Nile crocodile was estimated to be lower than that of a saltwater crocodile, but most other sources say 340 atmospheres.
+The Nile crocodile, as a rule, is almost the same in size as the saltwater crocodile, and accordingly its bite force is approximately in the same range.

-The two are interchangeable when it comes to placement on this list, and their bite force will vary depending on the difficulty of measuring it in a crocodile of the right size.
-Nile crocodiles feed mainly on fish, but like their brothers, they attack anyone who has the audacity to meet them on the way.
-This applies to zebras, birds, and even small hippos.
+These two are interchangeable when it comes to placement on this list, and their bite force will vary depending on the difficulty of measuring it in a crocodile the right size.
+Nile crocodiles feed mainly on fish, but like their brothers, they attack anyone who has the audacity to cross their path.
+This applies to zebras, birds and even small hippos.

 Do you know what the maximum strength of a human bite can be?
 That's over 160 pounds per inch (PSI).
-You may feel slight pain while doing this.
-The question is, what does it feel like to be bitten by an animal that has 10 or 20 times more powerful bite than a human?
-Yes, such animals exclusively bite because of their instinct for self-preservation.
+In this case, you may feel slight pain.
+The question is, what does it feel like to be bitten by an animal that has a bite 10 or 20 times more powerful than a human?
+Yes, such animals only bite due to their instinct of self-preservation.
 Here is a list of the 10 most severe animal bites.

 10. Lion - Bite Force: 650 PSI

-As you know, the Lion is considered the king of the jungle.
-The bite force value is weaker compared to the bite force of other large felids, such as the jaguar or tiger.
+As you know, Leo is considered the king of the jungle.
+The bite force value is weaker compared to the bite force of other large cats, for example, such as a jaguar or a tiger.

-Weighing up to 933 kg (Amur Tiger), the tiger is the largest of all cats in the world.
+Weighing up to 933 kg ( Amur tiger) the tiger is the largest of all cats in the world.
 He is stronger and faster than a lion.
-At 1050 psi inch, the bite force of a tiger is almost twice as strong as that of a lion.
+At 1050 psi. inch, a tiger's bite force is almost twice that of a lion.
 Unlike lions, the tiger is a solitary animal.
-He lives and hunts alone, except during the mating season.
+It lives and hunts alone, except during mating season.

-African animal that feeds on carrion.
+An African animal that feeds on carrion.
 You may underestimate the hyena as an animal that only feeds on the remains of other animals.
 They have exceptionally powerful jaws.
-Their bite force is measured at 1100 PSI, which is more powerful than the lion and tiger.
+Their bite force is measured at 1100 PSI, which is more powerful than that of a lion and a tiger.
 The spotted hyena is an animal that lives in large groups called clans.
-In a large group, spotted hyenas seek out large prey, such as buffalo, antelope, or rhinoceros.
-Their bite is strong enough to shatter the bones of prey.
-Spotted hyenas are able to eat their prey, in general, they did not even leave bones.
+IN large group, spotted hyenas strive for large prey, for example, like a buffalo, antelope or rhinoceros.
+Their bite is strong enough to destroy the bones of prey.
+Spotted hyenas capable of eating their prey, in general, they did not even leave bones.

-The grizzly bear is a subspecies of the brown bear native to North America.
+Grizzly bear is a subspecies of brown bear that lives in North America.
 They have a keen sense of smell, long claws and powerful jaws.
-With 1200 PSI bite force, a grizzly can easily bite through a cast iron skillet, thick wood and bones.
+With a 1,200 PSI bite force, a grizzly bear can easily bite through a cast iron skillet, thick wood, and bones.
 Without a doubt, the bear is a symbol of strength.
 But they are very aggressive.

 6. Gorillas - Bite Force: 1300 PSI

-Standing 1.73 meters tall and the gorilla weighs up to 352 kg.
+Standing 1.73 meters tall and weighing up to 352 kg.
 The gorilla is the largest of all primates.
-Despite their large size, gorillas tend to be gentle and shy.
-But, in addition to their huge size, gorillas also have strong jaws and long, sharp fangs.
+Despite big size Gorillas are generally gentle and shy.
+But in addition to their enormous size, gorillas also have strong jaws and long, sharp fangs.
 Their bite force is measured at 1300 PSI.
-Why would a gentle gorilla need such a sharp fang, you may ask?
+You may ask why a gentle gorilla needs such a sharp fang?
 First, gorillas eat plant foods.
-Grinding hard food, like bark or roots, gorillas need strong teeth.
-Gorillas also use their fangs to scare off external threats.
+Grind hard food like bark or roots.
+Gorillas need strong teeth.
+Gorillas also use their fangs to ward off external threats.

 5. Jaguar: 2000 PSI

-The jaguar has the most powerful bite of any other big cat.
+The jaguar has the strongest bite than any other big cats.
 Its bite force is rated at 2000 PSI.
 It is almost twice as powerful as a tiger.
 Jaguars have very strong jaw muscles.
 The jaguar is a solitary animal, lives and hunts alone.
 They are skilled hunters and their food list includes many animals.
-The jaguar's bite is strong enough to pierce the skull of its prey.
+A jaguar's bite is strong enough to pierce the skull of its victim.

-The hippopotamus has the most powerful bite of any other mammal.
-The large mouth of hippos contains a large number of incisors and fangs.
-Behemoths use their large teeth to fight outside threats.
-Weighing up to 3,968 pounds, hippos have a squat appearance.
+The hippopotamus has the strongest bite of any other mammal.
+The large mouth of hippopotamuses contains a large number of incisors and canines.
+Hippos use their large teeth to fight off external threats.
+Weighing up to 3,968 pounds, hippos have a stocky appearance.
 Their legs are short.
-Despite these physical characteristics, hippos can run at speeds of up to 30 km/h.
+Despite these physical characteristics, hippos can run at a speed of 30 km/h.
 They are very aggressive and unpredictable.
 Hippos can attack even without any reason.
 This is why hippos are considered one of the most dangerous animals in Africa.

 3. American Alligator – Bite Force: 2125 PSI

-At 11.2 feet long and up to 1000 kg in weight, the American alligator is the largest reptile in North America.
-It's not the size, but the force of the bite that makes the American alligator so special.
+At 11.2 feet in length and weighing up to 1,000 kg, the American alligator is the largest reptile in North America.
+It is not the size, but the force of the bite that makes the American alligator so special.
 With exceptionally powerful jaws, American alligators can tear their prey to pieces.
 An adult American alligator has 75-84 teeth.
 If one tooth wears out, it is replaced with a new one.
-In his entire life, he can change from 2000 to 3000 teeth.
+Over the course of his life, he can change from 2000 to 3000 teeth.
 Although American alligators have powerful jaws, the muscles to open the jaw are very weak.

-The combed crocodile has the most powerful bite ever tested.
+The saltwater crocodile has the most powerful bite of all those tested.
 It is the largest reptile in the world.
-The crocodile is over 20 feet long and up to 2200 pounds in weight.
-Their diet includes fish, poultry, crabs, turtles, monkeys and buffaloes.
+The crocodile is over 20 feet long and weighs up to 2,200 pounds.
+Their diet includes fish, poultry, crabs, turtles, monkeys and buffalo.

-The Nile crocodile has the most powerful bite of any other living creature in the world.
-Long, powerful jaws are well adapted for capturing prey.
+The Nile crocodile has the most powerful bite of any other Living being in the world.
+Long, powerful jaws are well suited for capturing prey.
 The Nile crocodile is the second largest reptile in the world.
 They live in the rivers, swamps and swamps of sub-Saharan Africa.
-An adult Nile crocodile is 20 feet long and up to 1650 pounds in weight.
-They mainly feed on fish, zebras, antelopes and carrion.
+An adult Nile crocodile is 20 feet long and weighs up to 1,650 pounds.
+They mainly feed on fish, zebra, antelope and carrion.

 What else to read